Koni-class frigate

 The Koni class is the NATO reporting name for Project 1159 Del'fin anti-submarine warfare frigates built by the Soviet Union.
 14 were built in Zelenodolsk shipyard between 1975 and 1988.
 They were originally intended to replace the older s, but were instead chosen as a design for export to various friendly navies.
 The Koni I sub class were designed for European waters and the Koni II were made for warmer waters.
 One ship was retained by the Soviets in the Black Sea for training foreign crews.
-Only a few of these vessels remain in service today.
+Only a few of these vessels remain in service.

 The Romanian Admiral Petre Bărbuneanu-class corvettes were similar.

 Design

 Armament

 The armament consisted of two AK-726 twin 76 mm gun mountings and two AK-230 twin 30 mm anti-aircraft guns, 4 P-15M Termit anti-ship missile launchers were fitted in some ships, depth charge and naval mine racks were fitted at the stern.
 The Libyan vessels had a redesigned layout with the P-15M missiles forward of the bridge.
 The ships had contemporary Soviet radar and sonar.